AlbaXIII/thegood-thebadge-theugly/README.md

 * __Question Space__
     * Once the user has defined their username, the quiz can begin on and eventlistener paired to the begin button.
-    * The signup space divisions are hidden by the startQuiz function and the XXXXX
+    * The signup space division and begin button are then hidden by the startQuiz function and the main game space is brought into view as part of the same function.
     * The questions have been organised as an array of objects, storing strings referring to the question image source, correct and incorrect options, and the correct answer image source.
 When the game is begun, the next question function picks out a question at random and targets the relevant images in the DOM with their specific strings.
-So for example below, XXX

     ![badge space](readme-images/badge-space.png)